TheDrifter408/Rick-and-Morty/README.md

 The MotionOne library [motion.dev](https://https://motion.dev/) was used for the sliding in animations.
 This was preferred over framer motion due to its smaller bundle size.

 ### GraphQL Codegen:
-This package was used to generate query types for the data being request and `graphql-request` was used as a plugin to write the queries, `graphql` and `request` them, these two are functions available from graphql-request package.
+This package was used to generate query types for the data being request and `graphql-request` was used as a plugin to write the queries using `graphql` and `request` them, these two are functions available from graphql-request package.

 ## Deployed on Vercel